-Gold-plated wire probes have 5 µm diameter, 3 mm long platinum-plated tungsten wire sensors.
+Gold-plated probes have 5 µm diameter, 3 mm long platinum-plated tungsten wire sensors.
 The wire ends are copper- and gold-plated to a thickness of 15 to 20 µm, leaving an active sensor, 1.25 mm, on the middle of the wire.

-Mounting: 6 mm dia. probe supports.
+Mounting: 6 mm dia. probe support for triple-sensor probes.